researcHQ/researcHQ.github.io/index.md

 #### Associated Problems

-There are number of adjunct problems to the one we are currently trying to tacke directly.
+There are number of adjunct problems to the one we are currently trying to tackle directly.
 They are significant enough issues that we cannot ignore them.

 * Competitive rather than collaborative academic environments that incentivize "winning"